backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 - When we do `terraform apply` for the first time resources are created and an additional state file `terraform.tfstate` is created in the configuration directory.

 > [!note]- `terraform.tfstate` file is not created unless `terraform apply` command is run atleast once.
-> `plan` refreshes the state but state file is only created by `apply`.
+> - `plan` refreshes the state but state file is only created by `apply`.

-- **DOUBT**: IF THERE IS NO STATE FILE THEN I GUESS PLAN WILL ALSO CREATE A STATE FILE.
+> - If there is no state file then `terraform plan` won't create a state file.

 - *State file is a json data structure* that *maps the real world infrastructure to the resource definition in the configuration files*.
 	- This allows terraform to create execution plans when a drift is identified between the resource configuration files and the state.